-Learn how to make your neutral fireplace Christmas mantel sparkle this holiday season.
+Learn how to make your fireplace sparkle this holiday season with these beautiful Christmas mantel garland ideas.

 'Twas the night before Christmas, when all thro' the house, Not a creature was stirring, not even a mouse.